This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 This post deeply dives into the toxic marriage portrayal in Revolutionary Road.

 These happened a lot back in the day.

 Our grandparents would get frisky, and if they got pregnant, that’s when you tied the knot!

-No way would you shack up and raise a baby out of wedlock together in the 50s.
+You would not shack up and raise a baby out of wedlock together in the 50s.
 Imagine the looks you would get! *gasp*

-So, like many of their time, April and Frank got married.
-Shortly after that, April got pregnant.
+So, like many of their time, April and Frank married shortly after she got pregnant.

-They also decided to forgo their ambitions by choosing what they thought they had.
+They also decided to forgo their ambitions by choosing what they thought they had to do.